larseggert/draft-ietf-modpod-group-processes/draft-ecahc-moderation.md

 decision by the IETF Chair can be appealed as described in
 {{!RFC2026}}, as with any other Area Director decision.
 In this case, the appeals chain starts with an appeal to the entire IESG.

+Moderators are not permitted to appeal working group chair decisions.
+However, an area director SHOULD carefully consider whether a chair is helping or hurting the cause of a group if the chair overrides moderator decisions.

 ## Team Diversity